adarshp/adarsh.cc/Curriculum-Vitae/awarded_grants.typ

-#import "functions.typ": pt, promotion_and_tenure
+#import "functions.typ": pt, promotion_and_tenure, refs

 = Awarded Grants and Contracts

 #line(length: 100%)

 #if promotion_and_tenure [
-- _List of awarded grants below is limited to the period in rank._
+- _List of awarded grants below is limited to the ones whose period of performance overlaps with my period in rank._
 ]
 #emph[
-- The funding amount, period of performance, effort level, and list of co-PIs are based on the original awarded contract.
+- The funding amount, period of performance, effort, credit, and list of co-PIs are based on the original awarded contract.
 In practice, these can vary over the course of the project.
-- Grants are ordered in reverse chronological order based on the date of receipt of the notice of award.
+- Grants are organized by source of funding (federal/state), and further ordered in reverse chronological order based on the date of receipt of the notice of award.
-- For federal grants, total, direct, and indirect funding amounts have been provided.
+- For grants, total, direct, and indirect funding amounts have been provided.
 The indirect funding amount is obtained by subtracting the direct funding amount from the full funding amount.
+- #pt[The amount of funding going to the University of Arizona is also provided (UA) as well as the amount of funding going to my unit (InfoSci).
+  A dollar value of \$0 going to InfoSci means that the budget is loaded under a different department even if employees in InfoSci are being paid on the grant.
+]
 ]

 #let awarded_grant(